nosachamos/react-circular-reveal/docs/home.md

 ```

 #### Key points:

- - The `reveal` prop determines whether the circular reveal takes place or not.
-Set it to `true` to have the reveal content
- be displayed on top of the default content.
+ - Set `reveal` prop to `true` to have the reveal content be displayed on top of the default content.

  - The reveal animation will by default open and close towards the current mouse location, which is automatically tracked fo you.
  In the example above, you don't need to do anything to make it look like the content opened from the tip of the mouse cursor.
 Awesome!

- - Everything can be customized, so you can be creative and create impressive UIs that are only normally seen in native applications.
+ - Everything can be customized so you can be creative and build impressive user interfaces that are only normally seen in native applications.

 ## Example